Originator: Arnell S. Forde

 Place_Keyword: Gulf of Mexico

-The U.S. Geological Survey and Florida Geological Survey (FGS) request to be acknowledged as originators of the data in future products or derivative research.
+Public domain data from the U.S. Government are freely redistributable with proper metadata and source attribution.
+The U.S. Geological Survey requests to be acknowledged as originator of the data in future products or derivative research.

 Contact_Person: Arnell S. Forde